A/N: Done for the Sickfic Challenge over at the Mrs Hudson's Kitchen forum:

 "I feel like shit, Sherlock."
 Lestrade went over to the small desk bolted to the wall where he'd placed a box of tissues.
 The box was looking perilously close to empty.

-Sherlock glanced over to the unmade bed and then back to Lestrade, who was trying not to blow his nose – that had been a bad idea the night before, and had started an hour-long nosebleed he'd nearly gone to the A & E for.
-Taking the last handful of tissues in the box, he shuffled back over to the bed, sitting down unsteadily and rubbing the back of his head with his palm.
+Sherlock glanced over to the unmade bed and then back to Lestrade, who was trying not to blow his nose.
+That had been a bad idea the night before, and had started an hour-long nosebleed he'd nearly gone to the A & E for.
+Taking the last handful of tissues in the box, he shuffled back over to the bed, rubbing the back of his head with his palm.

-He was cut off abruptly when Sherlock, who had crossed the room to him while he'd been speaking, put one cool, thin-fingered hand on his forehead.
+He was cut off when Sherlock, who had crossed the room to him while he'd been speaking, put one cool, thin-fingered hand on his forehead.
+"Raging temperature," he said disapprovingly.

 "Yeah, that's just flu, too."
 Lestrade gently slapped his hand away.
 "I'll be fine once I have a hot shower and sleep it off.
 Take the hint."
-He rose, a little painfully, and made his way over to the bathroom.
+He rose, wincing, and made his way over to the bathroom.

 "That'd be right."

-Lestrade slammed the bathroom door after himself and threw off his track pants and t-shirt as quickly as possible under the frigid fluorescent light.
-The water was a little reluctant to run at a reasonable temperature, and it was a few bone-chilling moments before he was able to step under the hot shower spray.
-Tilting his head back under it, he reeled, lost his balance and staggered a little, grabbing at the soap shelf to steady himself and grateful when it didn't collapse under his weight and crash onto the tiles at his feet.
+Lestrade slammed the bathroom door after himself and threw his track pants and t-shirt off under the frigid fluorescent light.
+The water was reluctant to run at a reasonable temperature, and it was a few bone-chilling moments before he was able to step under the hot shower spray.
+Tilting his head back under it, he staggered, grabbing at the soap shelf to steady himself.

 Shit.
 I'm a lot dizzier than I was last night.